cosmosking2050/API/1.3/CONTENTS/POSTBACKS/POSTBACK_SMS+MMS_MT.md

 STATUS &#8211; For N101 notification status can be "Message Sent".
 For N102 notification status can be "Message Sent/Delivered", "Message Sent/Expired" or "Message Sent/Rejected"<BR/>
 STATUSDETAILS &#8211; For N101 notification when status is "Message Failed" postback will contain this node with error details.<BR/>
 AGGREGATORID &#8211; Only in N102 notification, contain Aggregator ID of the sending.<BR/>
+OS &#8211; Optional.
+Only in N102 notification for binary sending, contains detected operating system of the handset.<BR/>

 <p><strong>The N101 anatomy:</strong></p>
 <pre>